colinfitzgerald328/colinfitzgerald328.github.io/_posts/2021-1-16-blackscholes.markdown

 The function below creates our black-scholes option pricer.

-## Function Used to Create Black-Scholes Option Price
+## Function Used to Create Black-Scholes Option Pricer

 ```python